Pose a question to federal scientists and Ministers

 1. Choose a topic you are interested in.
 Develop a question on that topic.
 Check out the current state of research on this topic.
 What are international researchers saying?
 What are Canadian researchers saying?

-2. To find out what federal scientists in Canada are working on, go to the Canadian directory of federal scientists sortable by research area.
+2. To find out what federal scientists in Canada are working on, go to the Canadian directory of federal scientists which is searchable by topic, area of expertise, and the organization supporting the research (e.g. Ministries, departments, etc).

-3. Check all the boxes that cover your area of interest, then press “search”.
+3. Enter a search term and then use the drop down boxes to select which area of expertise and ministry that may be responsible for this research.
+(Your topic may fall under the purview of more than one ministry, so consider looking more broadly).
+Then press “search”.
 The more precise you can be in your selection, the better the results will be.
 The wider your search, the more scientists you will get.

 4. a.
 A list of federal scientists who work on that topic will appear.
-Click on their names to learn about their research projects.
-If you think one or more of these scientists can answer your question, click the contact link in the upper right hand corner.
+Click on their names to learn about their research projects and the research papers they have written.
+If you think one or more of these scientists can answer your question, click the contact link.
+That will take you to the Government Electronic Directory Services where you will be able to search for that person’s name.

 4. b.
 Sometimes your area of interest will not return any scientists.
 This means there are no active research projects or personnel dedicated to the topic.
 You can then direct your question to the federal Minister responsible for that area.
 A list of federal Ministers and Ministry critics is below.

-5. When you click on the button to contact a scientist, you will be taken to the Canadian government employee directory.
+5. When you click on the button to contact a scientist, you will be taken to the Government Electronic Directory Services.
 Insert the scientist’s name to retrieve his or her email address.
-Please also CC the federal Minister who oversees this researcher, so they can be alerted that this is an important area of research.
+Please also look up the federal Minister who oversees this researcher, so they can be alerted that this is an important area of research.
 A list of federal Ministers and Ministry critics is below.
-Don’t forget to CC us as well: firstname.lastname@example.org.
+Don’t forget to CC us as well: email@example.com.

 6. Write an email and ask your question.
 The body of an email might look like this: